PAS Component Availability During Backup

 The BBR SDK backup script for the Routing API backs up its database, which contains router groups, routes, and internal implementation information.

-The backup process for Usage service is as follows:
+The following table describes the backup process for Usage service:

 |1: Pre-backup lock||The Usage service apps in the